CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 11|3D molecular structure|file_name=="`*.mol`"  & presence of "3D" at specific location in the file|3D chemistry structure visualization)|[JSmol](http://wiki.jmol.org/index.php/Main_Page), etc.

 The list of examples is quite preliminary and (purposively) uneven and (in some cases incomplete).
 The aim is only to show the underlying ontology which should be defined (possibly using [OWL](https://www.w3.org/TR/owl2-primer/)?).

+## Chemistry Objects Onthology

+Why an onthology:

+In NMR (for example), we often use "Full analysis" of compounds.
+It is composed of a set of experiment, which are themself composed of smaller elements (FID's).

+* Full analysis
+  * 1D 1H spectrum
+    * Fid of the above spectrum
+  * 1D 13CH spectrum
+    * Fid of the above spectrum
+  * 2D 1H-13C HSQC spectrum
+    * Fid of the above spectrum
+  * etc.

+  The onthology will facilitate the generation of the criteria for a full analysis.
+Instead of listing all the conditions to fullfill, it would inhirit the conditions of the siblings.

+- The condition for spectrum object will includes the conditions of FID
+- The conditions about the "full analysis" could be defined based on the list of spectra, without needing to care about the conditions to fullfill for each spectrum.
+- 1D 1H spectra would be a subclass of 1D spectra